 On February 11, 2019, (the "Perceptive Closing Date"), we and all of our subsidiaries entered into a Credit Agreement and Guaranty with Perceptive Credit Holdings II, LP, as the lender and administrative agent ("Perceptive").
-On May 3, 2019, we and all of our subsidiaries entered into Amendment No. 1 to the Credit Agreement and Guaranty ("Amendment No. 1") and the Credit Agreement and Guaranty as amended by Amendment No. 1, the "Perceptive Credit Agreement").
-Perceptive is an affiliate of a 5% stockholder of ADMA.
-The Perceptive Credit Agreement provides for a senior secured term loan facility in a principal amount of up to \$85.0 million (the "Perceptive Credit Facility"), comprised of (i) a term loan made on the Perceptive Closing Date in the principal amount of \$45.0 million, as evidenced by our issuance of a promissory note (the "Perceptive Initial Note") in favor of Perceptive on the Perceptive Closing Date (the "Perceptive Initial Term Loan"), (ii) an additional term loan in the principal amount of up to \$27.5 million, which we accessed in full on May 3, 2019 (the "Perceptive Second Term Loan") and, together with the Perceptive Initial Term Loan and the Perceptive Second Term Loan, the "Perceptive Loans").
-The Perceptive Credit Facility has a maturity date of March 1, 2022 (the "Perceptive Maturity Date"), subject to acceleration pursuant to the Perceptive Credit Agreement, including upon an Event of Default (as defined in the Perceptive Credit Agreement).
+On May 3, 2019, we and all of our subsidiaries entered into Amendment No. 1 to the Credit Agreement and Guaranty ("Amendment No. 1").
+On December 8, 2020, we and all of our subsidiaries entered into Amendment No. 2 to the Credit Agreement and Guaranty ("Amendment No. 2" and the Credit Agreement and Guaranty as amended by Amendment No. 1 and Amendment No. 2, the "Perceptive Credit Agreement").
+Perceptive is an affiliate of a 5% or greater stockholder of ADMA.
+The Perceptive Credit Agreement provides for a senior secured term loan facility in a principal amount of up to \$100.0 million (the "Perceptive Credit Facility"), comprised of (i) a term loan made on the Perceptive Closing Date in the principal amount of \$45.0 million, as evidenced by our issuance of a promissory note (the "Perceptive Initial Note") in favor of Perceptive on the Perceptive Closing Date (the "Perceptive Initial Term Loan"), (ii) an additional term loan in the principal amount of up to \$27.5 million, which we accessed in full on May 3, 2019 (the "Perceptive Second Term Loan"), (iii) an additional term loan in the principal amount of \$12.5 million (the "Perceptive Third Term Loan") and (iv) an additional term loan in the principal amount of \$15.0 million (the "Perceptive Fourth Term Loan" and, together with the Perceptive Initial Term Loan, the Perceptive Second Term Loan and the Perceptive Third Term Loan, the "Perceptive Loans").
+The Perceptive Credit Facility has a maturity date of March 1, 2024 (the "Perceptive Maturity Date"), subject to acceleration pursuant to the Perceptive Credit Agreement, including upon an Event of Default (as defined in the Perceptive Credit Agreement).